Copying a content item

 • Transcript

-You can copy an unpublished story that has one of the following statuses:
+You can copy an unpublished item that has one of the following statuses:

 • Scheduled